Are you seeking for a tender, chocolatey loaf of zucchini bread? Look no further.

-- 2 cups grated zucchini (about 2 medium zucchini)
+- 2 cups grated zucchini (about 2 small or 1 large zucchini)

 - Preheat the oven to 350 degrees.
 Grease and flour a loaf tin.

-- In a separate medium bowl, whisk together flour, cocoa powder, salt and baking powder.
+- In a separate medium bowl, whisk together flour, cocoa powder, baking powder and salt.

-- With the mixer on low, slowly add flour mixture into the wet ingredients until just combined.
+- With the mixer on low, slowly alternate adding the flour mixture and the milk into the wet ingredients until just barely combined.
 Fold in zucchini and ½ cup dark chocolate chips.

 - Transfer the batter to the loaf tin and spread out using a spatula or the back of a spoon.
 Top with remaining 2 tablespoon chocolate chips.
 Bake for 45-55 minutes, until the bread has risen and a toothpick inserted into the center comes out almost clean.

 - Let the bread cool in the pan for 10 minutes before turning out onto a wire rack to finish cooling.
 Slice to serve.

 Cooking Tip: You can swap regular whole wheat flour, oat flour or white flour with 1:1 ratio.